rgera002/Fall-2024-Crystal-Team-CS411W-Website/README.md

 # Project
 This project is meant to assist end users with selecting the appropriate software for a particular purpose.
+The program is tentatively named "Softwhere"

 <br>
 <br>